Flavia and Chef Geoffrey Letendre

 Blue Giraffe now opens at 7 a.m., serving breakfast until noon.
 Lunch is served from 11 a.m. until 5 p.m. and dinner from 5 p.m. to 8 p.m., or close.

 Some of the breakfast items include fried chicken and biscuits, sausage and gravy; fishermen's benedict, seared salmon with tomato, spinach and a key lime hollandaise sauce and the Charley, scrambled eggs, salsa verde, potatoes, pepper jack cheese, tortilla chips and sour cream served in a tortilla bowl.
-"My dog is named Charley, so we wanted to get him on the menu," Letendre said.
+"My dog's is named Charley, so we wanted to get him on the menu," Letendre said.

-The restaurant also offers the typical breakfast items, such as pancakes, French toast, stuffed French toast, strawberry piano colada cakes.
+The restaurant also offers the typical breakfast items, such as pancakes, French toast, stuffed French toast, strawberry pina-colada cakes.
 In addition, coffee that is roasted in Cape Coral is also served at the Blue Giraffe.
 "We try to keep it local," he said.
 So far, breakfast has been received well with "nice steady regulars."

-"We know it is going to take sometime because people have their routines with their vacations.
+"We know it is going to take some time because people have their routines with their vacations.
 We want to give them a nice open, pet friendly patio, a place to come and have breakfast," Letendre said.
 "If we keep serving good food and the service is good, I think people will show up."

 As far as the lunch menu, some favorites include the Cuban sandwich; fried chicken BLT served with black pepper, brown sugar bacon; fish tacos and blackened mahi with mango salsa.
 Dinner items includes a seafood pasta; pork chops with homemade apple sauce and the drunken grouper, a blackened grouper with Captain Morgan on top served with seasoned vegetables.
 In addition, two soups are served, clam chowder and chicken tortilla.
 "We try to serve as much food as possible," Letendre said.

 Blue Giraffe is located in Periwinkle Place, 2075 Periwinkle Way, Unit 14.
 Letendre said people are welcome to park in the back of the building, due to the proximity to the restaurant.
 "If you don't see any cars at the front of Periwinkle Place, check out the back of Periwinkle Place.
-That's were people park to come to the Giraffe," he said.
+That's where people park to come to the Giraffe," he said.